Usage for Beginners¶

 color = entity.dxf.color # default is 256 = BYLAYER

-Most DXF attributes have a default value, which will be returned if the DXF attribute is not present, for DXF attributes without a default value you can check in the attribute really exist:
+Most DXF attributes have a default value, which will be returned if the DXF attribute is not present, for DXF attributes without a default value you can check if the attribute really exist:

 entity.dxf.hasattr("true_color")